jssql1234/docs-sqlacc/docs/usage/supplier/report.md

 ![des-print-suppier-analysis-by-document-step3](../../../static/img/usage/supplier/supplier-reports-images/print-suppier-analysis-by-document-step3.png)

-## Print Supplier Purchase and Payment Analysis
+## Print Supplier Bills and Payment Analysis

 - We use this report to see the monthly payment and purchases for your supplier.